"Whether your children are yours through biology or adoption, they are yours through love." - Sadia Rebecca Rodriguez

 The judge will review the circumstances to ensure that the adoption is in the child’s best interest, and if the adoption is approved, the stepparent gains full legal parental rights and responsibilities for the child.
 Following the adoption, the child name can be changed on his or her birth certificate, and the stepparent assumes all legal responsibilities and rights as a parent.

+Adoptions are both easy and incredibly hard.
+The hard part is navigating the multitude of required forms and documents demanded by the clerks of each county.
 If you need an attorney to help you during this process, please make an appointment for a free consult.